Ostroh: Medieval times to the Polish partitions

 The Hypatian Codex first mentions Ostroh in 1100, as a fortress of the Volhynian princes.
 Since the 14th century, it was the seat of the powerful Ostrogski princely family, who developed their town into a great centre of learning and commerce.
 Upon the family's demise in the 17th century, Ostroh passed to the Zasławski and then Lubomirski families.

 In the second half of the 14th century, Ostroh, together with the whole of Volhynia, was administratively integrated into the Grand Duchy of Lithuania.
 Following the Union of Lublin (1569), the town became part of the Kingdom of Poland.
 Administratively it was located in the Volhynian Voivodeship in the Lesser Poland Province.
 Ostroh, known in Polish as Ostróg, received Magdeburg rights in 1585.
 In the 17th century, the town was surrounded by fortifications, with a moat, a rampart with five bastions.
 In 1609–1753, it was the capital of the Ostrogski family fee tail, founded by Voivode Janusz Ostrogski, who invited Bernardine monks to Ostróg.
 Furthermore, the town had a Calvinist academy; among its lecturers was Andrzej Wegierski.

-During the Khmelnytsky Uprising, the town was torched by the Cossacks, and its Jewish residents were brutally murdered.
+During the Khmelnytsky Uprising, the town was sacked and torched by the Cossacks.
 The Great Maharsha Synagogue, built in 1627, was damaged during this period.
 Ostróg slowly recovered, and in the second half of the 18th century, it became the site of a Jesuit college (see Collegium Nobilium).